developer239/test-release/packages/micro-generators/prettier/README.md

-# @test-release/browserlist
+# @test-release/prettier

-A micro generator for generating browserlist configuration.
+A micro generator for generating prettier configuration.

 ### CLI